kidanger/vpv-plugins/README.md

  - PERC95-RM30 : It adds a rolling mean of 30 days for displaying the time series.
  - PERC95-BFAST : It fits the time series with two sinus functions with periods of 365 and 180 days and a linear function.
  - PERC95-ThymeBoost : It fits the time series with two sinus functions with periods of 365 and 180 days and a piecewise linear function.
 Practical for detecting breakpoint changes in the time series.
- - PERC90-[...] : The same modes are available but with filtering above the percentile 90 for more cloudly regions.
+ - PERC90-[...] : The same modes are available but with filtering above the percentile 90 for more cloudy regions.

 Click on `'m'` to pop up the time series and on `'y'` to change the mod iteratively.